101 SW 1st Ave. | Chisholm, MN 55719 | 218.254.3300

 • Be physically and cognitively capable of basic animal care, such as: meal schedules, ensuring a safe and clean environment (indoors only for cats), appropriate levels of socialization for the animal and litter box scooping.

-• Complete an online application, interview with a volunteer, and agree to a home inspection.
+• Complete an online application, interview with a volunteer, and agree to a home inspection if needed.

 • Sign an agreement and liability waiver.